emberjs/rfcs/text/0000-deprecation-ember-string.md

 # Summary

 This PR proposes the deprecation of extending `String` with the methods in `Ember.String` and accessing those directly.
-Furthermore, the following methods will be moved to a new `ember-string` addon.
+Furthermore, the following methods will be moved to a new `@ember/string` addon.

 - `camelize`
 - `capitalize`